osm-search/Nominatim/docs/admin/Faq.md

    cmake $main_Nominatim_path && make
 ```

-### Setup.php fails with "DB Error: extension not found"
+### Setup fails with "DB Error: extension not found"

 Make sure you have the PostgreSQL extensions "hstore" and "postgis" installed.
 See the installation instructions for a full list of required packages.